Casal2/CASAL2/Documentation/ReadTheDocs/source/writing_your_first_model.md

 years 200
 ```

-This is a super simple definition that tells Casal2 that we want to run our annual cycle (the time steps we specify) 200 times before we start our model run.
-This allows us to initialise the population to an equilibrium state before we execute our model.
+This is a super simple definition that tells Casal2 that we want to run the annual cycle (the time steps we specify soon) 200 times before we start our model.
+This allows us to initialise the population to an equilibrium state before we execute the model.
 It'd make no sense to start with an empty population.

-Next, we want to specify our annual cycle.
-We specified two time steps in our model block `step_one` and `step_two`.
-This means our annual cycle is broken in to two discrete parts.
+Next, we want to specify the annual cycle.
+We specified two time steps in the model block, `step_one` and `step_two`.
+This defines an annual cycle with two discrete parts.
 You can specify as many time steps as you want, but you must have at least one time step for a model to run.

-Let's add the following time steps to our model:
+Let's add the following time steps to the model:
 ```none
 @time_step step_one
 processes recruitment maturation mortality